-- THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN Grissom Middle School, along with all schools in the district, is in the fourth year as part of the district NCA accreditation process.
-However, our school has been actively engaged in the school improvement process for well over ten years. - A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL Warren Consolidated Schools offers several specialized programs to meet the needs of a variety of learners.
+- THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN Grissom Middle School is in the fifth year as part of the district NCA accreditation process.
+Our focus has been on the development of the whole child, with additional emphasis on proficiencies in Reading and Mathematics.
+However, our school has been actively engaged in the school improvement process for well over ten years. - 3.
+A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL

 The Macomb Math and Science Center (MMSTC) is an honors program for 9th - 12th grade students in Macomb County districts who are interested in advanced/accelerated mathematics, science, and computer technology.
-Students must apply and be selected for the program based upon placement testing and teacher recommendation.
+Students must apply and be selected for the program based upon placement testing and teacher's recommendation.
 The Center's program is a half day and students attend their home school for the remainder of the day.
 It is located at Butcher Educational Center.